 The email receipt you receive after you complete your registration is the only confirmation you will receive.
 No further email confirmations will be sent.
 You will receive an email approximately 1 week prior to your 1st day with final instructions.
-Scroll to the bottom to see dates selected as well as shirt size, etc.
+Scroll to the bottom to see dates selected.